 I worked on different parts of the product mostly focusing on analysis engines maintenance and CLI tools.
 Most of the work is Open Source but I also worked on some internal tools and proprietary parts of the product.

 DVELP is a London-based web development shop.
 They have quite a few clients small and big with a broad range of requirements.

-I work mostly on back-end.
-I do buisness analysis, requirements assesment and come up with a solution.
-Architecture and implementation of business logic are among my responsibilities.
-I sometimes do front-end work as well.
+I worked mostly on back-end.
+I did buisness analysis, requirements assesment and come up with solutions.
+Architecture and implementation of business logic were among my responsibilities.
+I sometimes did front-end work as well.